Filter Pruning by Switching to Neighboring CNNs with Good Attributes: Related Work

 If we consider whether to utilize the training data to determine the pruned filters, we could further divide the filter pruning methods into two categories:

-{\bf Training Data Dependent Filter Pruning.} ~\cite{Liu_2017_ICCV,Luo_2017_ICCV,He_2017_ICCV,molchanov2016pruning,dubey2018coreset,suau2018principal,yu2018nisp,wang2018exploring,zhuang2018discrimination,huang2018learning,he2018adc} utilize the training data to determine the pruned filters. \cite{suau2018principal} adopts the Principal Component Analysis (PCA) method to specify which part of the network should be preserved. \cite{Luo_2017_ICCV} proposes to use the information from the next layer to guide the filter selection. \cite{dubey2018coreset} minimizes the reconstruction error of training set sample activations and applies Singular Value Decomposition (SVD) to obtain a decomposition of filters. \cite{wang2018exploring} explores the linear relationship identified in different feature map to eliminate the redundancy in convolutional filters.
+{\bf Training Data Dependent Filter Pruning.} ~\cite{Liu_2017_ICCV,Luo_2017_ICCV,He_2017_ICCV,molchanov2016pruning,dubey2018coreset,suau2018principal,yu2018nisp,wang2018exploring,zhuang2018discrimination,huang2018learning,he2018adc,lin2019toward,chen2020dynamical,wang2017novel,lin2021filter,lin2021network,lin2019toward,lin2018holistic} utilize the training data to determine the pruned filters. \cite{he2018adc} leverages the reinforcement learning to find the redundancy for each layer automatically.
+Sparsity regularization on the scaling factors of the network is imposed by \cite{Liu_2017_ICCV}.
+He et al. \cite{He_2017_ICCV} utilizes the LASSO regression to select channels.
+Yu et al. \cite{yu2018nisp} proposes to minimize the reconstruction error of important responses in the “final response layer”, and derives a closed-form solution to prune neurons in earlier layers. \RRR{Kang et al.~\cite{kang2020operation} proposes data-driven SCP algorithm to prune models in a differentiable way.} \RRR{Gao et al.~\cite{gao2021network} considers the loss-metric mismatch problem and uses NPPM to solve the problem in pruning.} \RRR{DSA~\cite{ning2020dsa} finds the layer-wise pruning ratios with gradient-based optimization.}

-{\bf Training Data Independent Filter Pruning.} Some training data independent filter pruning methods~\cite{li2016pruning,he2018soft,ye2018rethinking,zhuo2018scsp} have been proposed. \cite{li2016pruning} prunes the filters with small $\ell_{1}$-norm. \cite{he2018soft} utilizes $\ell_{2}$-norm criterion to select filters and prune those selected filters softly. \cite{ye2018rethinking} introduces sparsity on the scaling parameters of batch normalization (BN) layers to prune the network. \cite{zhuo2018scsp} clusters the filters in the spectral domain to select the unimportant ones.
+{\bf Training Data Independent Filter Pruning.} Some training data-independent filter pruning methods~\cite{li2016pruning,he2018soft,ye2018rethinking,zhuo2018scsp,he2019filter,he2019asymptotic,he2020learning,he2019meta,wang2020progressive,wang2021soft} have been proposed. \cite{li2016pruning} and \cite{he2018soft} prune the filters with the $\ell_{1}$-norm criterion and $\ell_{2}$-norm criterion, respectively.
+Research by \cite{he2018pruning} claims that the filters near the geometric median should be pruned, \cite{ye2018rethinking} proposes to prune the network by introducing sparsity on the scaling parameters of batch normalization (BN) layers, and \cite{zhuo2018scsp} clusters the filters in the spectral domain to select the unimportant filters. \RRR{CLR~\cite{le2021network} finds a better learning rate schedule for pruning.}

-The second category is more practical than the first one as the training data may not be available during pruning operations.
-Note that the first category could be viewed as a special kind of ``Relational Criterion'', mentioned in the Section~\ref{sec:introduction}, since the training data and all filters work together to determine the pruned filters.
-But in this paper, the ``Relational Criterion'' just utilize the filter value to guide pruning, and it belongs to the training data independent category just the same as the norm-based criterion.